How Can I Get More Search Engine Traffic?

 One of the most common mistakes that companies make is going after very broad, highly competitive keywords on their websites.
 For example, if you sell bicycles, common sense would dictate that you should target “bicycles” on your website, right?

 However, someone searching for the word “bicycle” could have several things in mind — the intent really isn’t clear.
 They could be researching types of bikes, looking for photos, wanting to buy a bike, or maybe they don’t actually know what a bicycle is or how it works!
-So even if you ranked #1 for this word, your sales might be extremely low because a large percentage of people searching this word aren’t ready to buy.
+So even if you ranked #1 for this word, your sales might be extremely low because a large percentage of people searching this word isn’t ready to buy.

 Also, you could run into the situation where a majority of the people who want to find or buy your product don’t even use the phrase you think they use.
 What if you target “buy bicycles” but most of your potential customers instead search for “buy bikes” or “buy mountain bikes”?
 If you target the wrong keywords, your traffic will be low, and your sales may be suffering.